rashidkisejjere0784/MESA/README.md

 # MESA: Multi-Agent Evaluation of Security & Alignment

-**v2.1 — Goal Subversion Focus**
+**Goal Subversion Focus**

 MESA is a red-team evaluation framework for testing the robustness of AI agents deployed in multi-agent enterprise workflows.
 It simulates adversarial peer agents that attempt to manipulate a target agent into violating its operational constraints through trust exploitation, authority assertion, urgency manufacture, and social engineering adapted for machine-to-machine interaction.

-## 🎯 Current Scope: Goal Subversion
+## Current Scope: Goal Subversion

-v2.1 focuses exclusively on **Goal Subversion** — scenarios where the red-team agent attempts to redirect the target agent away from its primary operational objective.
+Currently focuses exclusively on **Goal Subversion** — scenarios where the red-team agent attempts to redirect the target agent away from its primary operational objective.
 This is the most fundamental threat in multi-agent systems, as an agent redirected from its primary goal will often incidentally violate constraints, suppress escalations, and expand scope as downstream consequences.

-## 🏗 Architecture
+## Architecture

 ```
 MESA Orchestrator